One of the keys to sales success is learning how to shape your own strategy from your peers.

 53. The Telenet and Ovation Sales Group reports that on average, it will take around eight follow-up calls to reach a prospect.

 54. Speed is very important in sales.
 The Harvard Business Review studied 2,200 American companies and discovered that a salesperson is seven times more likely to have a meaningful conversation when he or she reaches out within an hour.

-55. Echoing that finding, InsideSales discovered that sales are 100x more likely to answer the phone if a sales representative makes the call within five minutes of a web form being submitted.
+55. Echoing that finding, InsideSales discovered that sales are 100x more likely to answer the phone if sales professionals make the call within five minutes of a web form being submitted.

-56. Sales representatives will leave a high number of voicemails each day.
+56. Sales reps will leave a high number of voicemails each day.
 According to Zoominfo, the average voicemail response rate sits at around 4.8%.